TheIronMarx/honeybabel/honeybabel_alg.md

 * Output: A set of honeywords and index of sugarword in the set.

 ## 1. Input
 Whether an implementation of HoneyBabel is used within an entire Honeywords implementation or as a stand alone honeywords generation program, the algorithm needs input.
-A password *x* and multiple of five *k* honeywords desired.
+A password *x* and multiple of five *k* honeywords desired are required.

+## 2. Generate Buckets
+Given *k* honeywords desired, we need *n* buckets where k/n = 5.

+The strategy behind buckets is simple, but difficult to prove its effectiveness (like much of the rest of HoneyBabel).
+The idea is that with buckets, an additional layer of difficulty is presented to an adversary who has decrypted much or all of the authentication database.
+Because the sugarword exists in a bucket with several sweetwords which *look* like the sugarword, if ever a poor chaffing strategy was chosen (something we wish to minimize anyway) and buckets did not exist, it would theoretically be more likely for the adversary to spot the sugarword amongst the honeywords.
+Were buckets introduced to this worst-case-scenario, the password would have only been more obvious as the correct password in its respective buckets.
+As red herrings, buckets containing other strings which appear as passwords present a trap.
+Ultimately, it's a means of making the adversary's move a little less obvious.